mozilla-services/remote-settings-lambdas/docs/source/usage.rst

 1. Build a zip or use `the one from the last release <https://github.com/mozilla-services/amo2kinto-lambda/releases>`_
 2. Upload the zip in a S3 bucket
 3. Copy the S3 zip URL
-4. Create a ``json2kinto`` Amazon Lambda function and paste the S3 zip URL.
+4. Create a ``json2kinto`` Amazon Lambda function and paste the S3 zip URL
-5. Create a ``xml-verifier`` Amazon Lambda function and paste the S3 zip URL.
+5. Create a ``xml-verifier`` Amazon Lambda function and paste the S3 zip URL
-6. Configure a Cloud Watch alert that sends email in case of error.
+6. Configure a Cloud Watch alert that sends an email in case of error
 7. Configure a Cloud Watch schedule tasks that run ``json2kinto`` every 30 minutes
-8. Wait for json2kinto to run once.
+8. Wait for json2kinto to run once
 9. Configure a Cloud Watch schedule tasks that run ``xml-verifier`` every 30 minutes